Journal · May 8, 2026

 Sanctuary’s enforcement model has four layers, each with a distinct contract.
 The contracts compose; none of them substitute for another.
 The model is named after the way a real castle defends a perimeter, observes its interior, governs its inhabitants, and accounts to neighbors.

 The Castle Wall.
-Operating-system-level filtering at the boundary between the operator’s machine and the external world, in both directions.
-Outbound calls (HTTP, DNS, custom protocols) and inbound connections (webhooks, callbacks) route through a wall the operator’s policies define.
-The kernel itself enforces.
-A prompt-injected or jailbroken agent cannot bypass the wall, because the agent does not get to choose; the operating system routes the call.
-This is the load-bearing answer to the question every honest enterprise buyer asks: how does the substrate enforce against an agent determined to escape?
+Operating-system-level filtering at the boundary between the operator’s machine and the external world, on the outbound path.
+Outbound calls (HTTP, DNS, custom protocols) route through a wall the operator’s policies define.
+On macOS this is proven in the current Assurance Matrix.
+On Linux, the source modules are tested but the shipped daemon does not yet install the enforcement path.
+Open defect: IC-02, IC-03, IC-04.
+This answers the question every honest enterprise buyer asks: how does the substrate enforce against an agent determined to escape?
+Ingress filtering of inbound webhooks and callbacks is roadmap, not part of the shipped surface.

 Sentinels.
 Internal observation, not enforcement.
-Behavioral baselining via process introspection, eBPF observability, and audit-log analysis.
+Behavioral baselining via process introspection, audit-log analysis, auditd-tail fallback, and an eBPF watcher scaffold that currently falls back to stub mode because the real probe loader is not implemented.
 Anomalies surface to the operator via system notifications.
 Sentinels see what the wall cannot: file-access patterns, internal model calls, cross-agent coordination, prompt-injection signatures inside internal communications.
 The sentinels surface; the operator decides.
 Sentinels ship in v1.3.

 The Charter.
 Additive sovereignty surface for compliant agents.
-Encrypted state, signed audit, mandate primitives, four canonical policy slots, substrate selector, receipt integration.
+Encrypted state, hash-chained audit with current checkpoint-signing bounds, mandate primitives, four canonical policy slots, substrate selector, receipt integration.
+Production checkpoints are unsigned until IC-05 closes.
 Compliant agents that voluntarily route through Sanctuary’s MCP get the full sovereignty surface.
 Non-compliant agents do not break the castle; they hit the wall at the boundary and the sentinels inside.
 The Charter is the v1.2 ship and is already live.

 The Heralds.
 Cryptographic receipts on cross-castle transactions, portable reputation that survives vendor churn, audit-trail evidence operators can carry across vendor relationships.
 This is how operators hold each other honest when they have no prior relationship.
 Concordia receipts plus Verascore reputation, composed with the substrate, not bound to it.